mosip/infra/terraform/aws/modules/rke2-cluster/README.md

 * Provision the primary control plane node.
 * Provision additional nodes (control plane, ETCD, and worker nodes).
 * Import the RKE2 cluster into Rancher.
+* Download `kubectl` tool from control plane server to local system.

 #### rke2-setup.sh
 The shell script `rke2-setup.sh` performs the following actions on each node: